 Lastly, although we have heard for some time now that there are preparations underway for Temple sacrifices to begin, somehow proving that a temple will be built before the return of Jesus, those who have been at the forefront of these efforts have in the past said that they are waiting for the Messiah to build it.
 Their scriptural reason for this is in *Zechariah 6:12 & 13- Thus speaks the LORD of hosts, saying, Behold the man whose name is The BRANCH; and he shall grow up out of his place, and he shall build the temple of the LORD: Even he shall build the temple of the LORD; and he shall bear the glory, and shall sit and rule upon his throne; and he shall be a priest upon his throne: and the counsel of peace shall be between them both.
 Thus they await the Branch/Messiah for the Temple to be built.
 Many Jewish people are not at all pleased with the idea of Christians wanting them to build a temple for a blaspheming anti-God man who desecrates it and utters contempt for anything that is worshipped.
 These characteristics coincidentally rule out the idea of an Islamic anti-Christ as well as one of Jewish descent.
 The first part of *2 Thessalonians 2:4 makes it clear that the devout of ANY faith will not be in league with him- Who opposes and exalts himself above all that is called God, or that is worshipped…Think of it, the Jewish people know fully that NOBODY, especially a mocking blasphemer, would be allowed into the Holy Place except for the high priest once per year as I already pointed out.
 They would have to disregard their religion on this matter even though in all the centuries preceding they never have, or the anti-Christ would have to be the high priest!
 Beyond this, such a temple would not match the dimensions given in the chapters of Ezekiel which WILL be built in the future.
 Therefore God’s rebuilt temple in Jerusalem would have to be destroyed when Jesus returns, right after it is finished being built … to be desecrated.
 God will not have two temples, so those who think one will be built before Jesus returns simply make God the one who destroys His own temple after He wanted them to build it for a satanic person!
 Not very likely.
 So again, there will be NO temple rebuilt until AFTER the return of Jesus!

 The “fire from heaven” that the beast calls down from above is a weapon that strikes such fear into the nations so that they are afraid to challenge him. *Revelation 13:13- And he does great wonders, so that he makes fire come down from heaven on the earth in the sight of men.
 To see this accomplished we need only look at the technology shown in the June 2004 issue of Popular Science entitled “Spears from Space.”
 It reveals how metallic projectiles in orbit can be guided by satellites to targets below.
 The friction from the atmosphere creates an intense fireball capable of incinerating enemy military installations, troops deployed in the battle field, the best of man’s bunkers, or anything in its path, without radioactive fallout.
 The possibility exists to be able to vaporize an entire city in a single hour!
 This fearsome sight will bring nation after nation into submission.
 There are also reports of achieving what used to be considered the holy grail of laser development, solid state lasers.
-One research lab claims the ability to create pulsed laser beams with outputs that are 10,000 times greater than all of the electrical generating capacity in the U.S. combined.
+One research lab claims the ability to create pulsed laser beams with outputs that are said to one day be able to reach the kind of ability we have only seen in science fiction movies.
 It is needless to say that throughout history the most advanced technological developments go first to the military.
 This should be no different as the funding for such research projects are tied to the government and/or its military industrial corporations.
 Also consider what else can be done with the HAARP system or, High frequency Active Auroral Research Project.
 Even though I know that many people ascribe virtually everything to the workings of this system, one possibility cannot be overlooked.
 With the proper array of antennas to guide its beams of energy skyward and having it tuned properly while presumably on a mobile platform either in low earth orbit or focused from the ground, it has been theorized that a conductive column could be made to reach between the ionosphere and the land beneath.
 This could possibly create a channel for tremendous amounts of sustained electrical power from the leading edge area of the Earth’s magnetic field.
 That is, where it meets the oncoming solar wind.
 This could make all of that accumulated raw energy discharge to the Earth below.
 Think of the most powerful lightning bolt ever witnessed in history and multiply it by several hundred times at perhaps hundreds of times per second and you could get the picture of the power that could be unleashed.
 If this is what is meant in scripture, the people using it may not even realize how much of a gamble it is.
 In one report on the subject there was a stated fear that the consequences of such tampering could go so far as to short out or otherwise destroy our planet’s entire magnetic field completely.
 We would lose all protection against the deadly elements from space and all life would die off in days at most.
 Any one of these systems would give dominance to its users over their opponents.
 Could this last one also be Satan’s last, desperate, “holding a gun to the head” of mankind in an attempt to win a final showdown with God?

 In times past none could imagine *Revelation 11:9 making any sense.
 And they of the people and tribes and tongues and nations shall see their dead bodies three days and an half, and shall not suffer their dead bodies to be put in graves.
 The bodies of two men, we are told, are seen by a global audience.
 For centuries, without modern science, it could have never been.
 But now, with live satellite T.V., we hardly think twice of images being broadcast from around the world.
 This provides yet another proof of today’s technology playing an essential role in understanding bible prophecy.
 Though controversial, I hold to the belief that these two men are actually Elijah and Enoch.
 These are the only two men declared in the scriptures to have not died, and Elijah is specifically foretold to be sent back before the end. *Hebrews 9:27- And as it is appointed unto men once to die, but after this the judgment: *Genesis 5:24- And Enoch walked with God: and he was not; for God took him. *2Kings 2:11- And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven. *Malachi 4:5- Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the LORD: *Revelation 11:4- And I will give power to my two witnesses, and they will prophesy one thousand two hundred and sixty days, clothed in sackcloth.
 This is, perhaps, one of the few examples of people who traveled through time, a concept usually left to science fiction movies.
 We shall certainly see one day if this is the case.
 Here is another thought; these two men may be endued with every known “gift of the Spirit” seen in the bible, and perhaps some never seen before.
 Imagine them being able to speak any language, be immediately transported to any location or even have super strength!
 It sounds wild but there are many examples of supernatural feats throughout the scriptures, all given by the same Holy Spirit that will certainly empower these men.